Skip to content

 contains

-property: the property whose values you want to check for the text.
+text: the string or text property to check for the substring.

-text: the sequence of characters that the values should contain.
+substring: the string that the text should contain.

 currency_decimal_places